History of Kyrgyzstan in Timeline

 In 1936, the Kirghiz Soviet Socialist Republic was formed, becoming a constituent republic of the Soviet Union.

-In 1941, the Latin script was subsequently replaced by Cyrillic script.
+In 1941, the Latin script was replaced by the Cyrillic script for the Kyrgyz language.

 In 1979, the percentage of ethnic Kyrgyz in Kyrgyzstan was around 50%.

-According to the last Soviet census in 1989, ethnic Kyrgyz made up only 22% of the residents of the northern city of Frunze (now Bishkek).
+According to the last Soviet census in 1989, ethnic Kyrgyz made up only 22% of the residents of Frunze, with Russians, Ukrainians, and other Slavic nations comprising more than 60%.

-In 1989, several groups emerged to deal with the acute housing crisis and were permitted to function.
+In 1989, several groups emerged to address the acute housing crisis in Kyrgyzstan and were permitted to function despite the ban on unofficial political groups.

 In 1989, the German population in Kyrgyzstan numbered 101,000 persons.

-In June 1990, ethnic tensions between Uzbeks and Kyrgyz surfaced in the Osh Region, leading to 186 deaths during the Osh Riots.
+In June 1990, ethnic tensions between Uzbeks and Kyrgyz surfaced in the Osh Region, leading to 186 deaths and triggering the Osh Riots.

 On 15 December 1990, the Supreme Soviet voted to change the republic's name to the Republic of Kyrgyzstan.